KarmaPenny/pdfparser/README.md

 # PDF Parser
-PDF Parser is a command line tool and go library for analyzing PDF files.
-PDF Parser extracts embedded files, text, hyperlinks and javascript from PDF files.
-PDF Parser also logs suspicious malformatting occurrences and other abnormalities (such as unnecessary escape sequences) that are commonly used to obfuscate malicious PDFs.
-PDF Parser supports AES and RC4 encryption as well as the following stream filters:
+PDF Parser is a command line tool and go library that extracts files, text, urls, commands and javascript from PDF files.
+PDF Parser also logs suspicious malformatting occurrences and other abnormalities (such as unnecessary escape sequences) that are commonly used to obfuscate malicious PDF files.

-* ASCIIHexDecode
-* ASCII85Decode
-* FlateDecode
-* LZWDecode
-* RunLengthDecode

 ## Installation
 First, [Install Go](https://golang.org/doc/install#install)